rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part03/README.md

 `default` methods help minimize code duplication.
 They provide a single location to write and edit.
 They can be overridden later if necessary.
 They're overridden with per-class precision.

-Default methods enable you to add new functionality to the interfaces of your libraries and ensure binary backward compatibility with code written for older versions of those interfaces.
+`default` methods enable you to add new functionality to the interfaces of your libraries and ensure binary backward compatibility with code written for older versions of those interfaces.

 Previously duplicated logic can be written once in `Accessible`: